ImperialCollegeLondon/EvoSim/src/evosim/charging_posts.rst

     with NamedTemporaryFile() as file:
         charging_posts.to_csv(file.name)
         reread = evosim.charging_posts.to_charging_posts(pd.read_csv(file.name))
+    assert evosim.charging_posts.is_charging_posts(reread)
     assert (charging_posts.round(4) == reread.round(4)).all().all()

 Writing to a csv file, or to any format supported by :py:mod:`pandas` is straightforward.
 Reading from a file is also fairly straightforward, but it requires one extra step: the dataframe read from file is transformed to a charging post via :py:func:`evosim.charging_posts.to_charging_posts`.
-This ensures that the required columns are there and have the correct type.
+This ensures that the required columns are there and have the correct types.
+In the penultimate line, we verify with :py:func:`evosim.charging_posts.is_charging_posts` that the transformed dataframe is indeed a table of charging posts.

 .. topic:: Floating point comparisons